 Fiona has for many years featured in the Citywealth Leaders List and this year, yet again, is listed in the Top 10 Leading Family & Matrimonial Lawyers and in the Power Women category.

 Inga Beale is the departing CEO of Lloyd’s of London, after joining the company in January 2014.
 Previously she was group chief executive of Canopius with its principal operations at Lloyd’s.
 Prior to that, she spent four years with Zurich Insurance Group, including a period as global chief underwriting officer.
 She was group CEO of the Swiss reinsurer Converium Ltd and while there, she led a major turnaround of the business before it was acquired by SCOR in 2007.

 Beale started her career as a reinsurance underwriter with Prudential before spending 14 years in a variety of international roles for GE Insurance Solutions.
 She is a member of the UK Government’s Financial Services Trade and Investment Board, the UK Department for Education’s Business Advisory Group, the London Mayor’s Business Advisory Board, the Geneva Association Board and is president of the UK Chartered Insurance Institute.
 Beale is also a member of the UK Government’s Public Service Leadership Taskforce.

-Lindsey Hilsum is Channel 4 News’ international editor and the author of Sandstorm: Libya in the Time of Revolution.
+Lindsey Hilsum is Channel 4 News’ international editor and the author of In Extremis: The Life of War Correspondent Marie Colvin and Sandstorm: Libya in the Time of Revolution.
 She has covered many conflicts of recent years.

 In 1994, she was the only English-speaking journalist in Rwanda when the genocide began and in 1999 reported from Belgrade on the Nato bombing of Serbia.